To Gaze Upon the Cross

 Dear Fellow Pilgrim,

-I have never believed that suffering was optional.
-I have never thought myself unique in pain.
-I have always assumed that suffering was simply the nature of this world—a place fractured by sin, where grief is woven into the dust.
-And, tonight, that was made even more clear as I read: “Grace is activated by the Cross and demands a cross… as the Hebrews in the desert were saved from the poisonous snakes when they looked at the bronze serpent, so we escape from temptations and find salvation if we fix our eyes on the Cross in every situation.” —Archimandrite Zacharias Zacharou
+I have never believed suffering was optional.
+I have never thought myself uniquely burdened, as though grief somehow singled me out among the living.
+I have always assumed suffering was simply part of the landscape of this world—a world fractured by sin, where sorrow has somehow worked itself into the dust beneath our feet.
+And yet lately I encountered a thought that followed me home and refused to leave quietly: “Grace is activated by the Cross and demands a cross… as the Hebrews in the desert were saved from the poisonous snakes when they looked at the bronze serpent, so we escape from temptations and find salvation if we fix our eyes on the Cross in every situation.”
+The words lingered with me long after I read them, appearing again in quiet moments, as certain thoughts sometimes do when they have come carrying more than we first realized.

-I do not want to look upon it.
-I do not want to gaze at my brokenness, my instability, my suffering.
+Because if I am honest, I do not want to look upon it.
+I do not want to gaze steadily at my instability, my fears, my suffering, or my broken places.
 I want to turn away.
-I want to reject it.
-I want to believe that I can be saved without ever looking at the thing that poisons me.
-And yet—and yet—Christ asks me to see it.
-To lift my eyes.
-To look, and live.
+I want to outrun them.
+I want to believe I can somehow arrive at healing without ever looking directly at the thing that pains me.
+And yet Christ says: Take up your cross and follow Me.
+Not outrun it.
+Not bury it.
+Not pretend it is not there.
+Take it up.

 Previous